35 Idioms About Secrets

 • You have to read between the lines to get it.

-Other ways to say: Guess, figure out
+Other ways to say: Guess, figure out, catch the hint

 28. Keep something to your chest

-Example Sentence:
+Example Sentences:

 • He kept his plan to his chest.